maximbilan/iOS-CoreMotion-Example/README.md

 }
 </pre>

-You can change accelerometerUpdateInterval, the interval, in seconds, for providing accelerometer updates to the block handler.
+You can change <i><a href="https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMMotionManager_Class/#//apple_ref/occ/instp/CMMotionManager/accelerometerUpdateInterval">accelerometerUpdateInterval</a></i>, the interval, in seconds, for providing accelerometer updates to the block handler.

 The same story for Gyroscope, Magnetometer and Device motion.